JS-RML/dexterous_ungrasping_planner/README.md

 ## 5. License and original copyright
 The source code is released under MIT license.

 **Note**: The source code of this MATLAB implementation is based on [rrt_toolbox](https://github.com/olzhas/rrt_toolbox) built by Olzhas Adiyatov and Atakan Varol licensed under the BSD 3-Clause "New" or "Revised" License.
-The original copyright notice can be found in `COPYRIGHT.txt`.
+The original copyright notice can be found in `original_copyright.txt`.

 ## 6. Maintenance
 For any technical issues, please contact John Kim [chkimaa@connect.ust.hk]() and Ka Hei Mak [khmakac@connect.ust.hk]().